HealthSamurai/documentation/modules-1/smartbox/how-to-guides/pass-inferno-tests-with-smartbox.md

 To pass the test you should:

-1. Uncheck all the resources but those oness on the Consent screen
+1. Uncheck all the resources but those ones on the Consent screen
 2. Keep following checkboxes checked `Launch Patient`, `Open ID`, `FHIR User` and `Offline Access`
 {% endhint %}